computational-metabolomics/dmadb-docs/docs/source/dma-galaxy-workflow.rst

 The workflow was created to handle data coming from LC fractionation experiments with multiple types of fragmentation data (LC-MS, LC-MS/MS, DIMS and DIMSn).

-Where by multiple wells of eluent (fractions) was collected whilst performed LC-MS and LC-MS/MS measurements.
+Whereby multiple wells of eluent (fractions) was collected whilst performed LC-MS and LC-MS/MS measurements.
 These fractions then underwent additional mass spectrometry analysis in the form of DIMS and DIMSn.
 The DIMSn consisting of multiple collision energies and multiple stage fragmentation.

-The data is derived from both a single biological sample (i.e. a pooled *Daphnia magna* sample) and an equivelent blank sample to perform blank subtraction of features (where necessary).
+The data is derived from both a single biological sample (i.e. a pooled *Daphnia magna* sample) and an equivalent blank sample to perform blank subtraction of features (where necessary).

 .. figure:: images/workflow_place_holder.svg